 Building Online is a Better Way and It's Saving Your Relationships & Network Marketing at the Same Time

-Up until recently, people in network marketing just accepted that broken relationships and painful experiences with family and strangers was just part of being successful.
-I say that’s BS.
+Up until recently, people in network marketing just accepted that broken relationships and painful experiences with family and strangers were just part of being successful.
+I say that's BS.